Use a screen reader to add, read, and delete comments in Word

 • Cycle through different areas in Word: Press Alt+Z, C or Alt+R, P, 1, L to open the Comments pane, and then press F6.
 The focus cycles between the document body, the Comments pane, status bar, and ribbon.
 F6 will work even if the focus is not inside a commented text.

-• Navigate from a comment to the document body: When the focus is on a comment, press Esc.
+• Navigate from a comment to the document body: When the focus is on a comment, press Esc key.
 The focus moves from the comment to the commented text in the document.

-• Navigate from the document body to a comment: When the focus is inside the commented text, press Shift+F10 or the Windows Menu key to open the context menu.
+• Navigate from the document body to a comment: When the focus is inside the commented text, press Shift+F10 to open the context menu.
 Press the Down arrow key until you hear "Go to comment," and then press Enter.

 Use keyboard shortcuts with comments